CIS565-Fall-2020/Project2-Stream-Compaction/README.md

 ## Analysis

 * Performance comparision between GPU Scan implementations (Naive, Work-Efficient, and Thrust) to the serial CPU version of Scan with BlockSize on the x axis.
   Array Size used: 2^12, time is in seconds.
-(Lower is better)
+(Lower is better).
 The optimal Blocksize is 128 for my system.

 ![Scan Implementations Performance Block Comparison Bar chart](img/graph_blocksizecomp.png)